Jun-jie-Huang/ExeDS/README.md

 #### 3. Training and Evaluation

-Please refer to each Section (3, 4, 5) for more details.
+Please refer to each Section 3 and 4  for details.

 ## 3. Baseline CodeGPT and CodeGPT-adapted